chamilo/chamilo-lms/README.md

 cd chamilo2
 composer install
 # not recommended to do this as the root user!
-# when asked whether you want to execute the recipes for some of the components,
+# when asked whether you want to execute the recipes or install plugins for some of the components,
 # you can safely type 'n' (for 'no').

-yarn set version stable
+yarn set version 3.4.1
 # delete yarn.lock as it might contain restrictive packages from a different context
-rm yarn.lock
+yarn up
 yarn install
 yarn dev
 # you can safely ignore any "warning" mentioned by yarn dev
+sudo touch .env
-sudo chmod -R 777 .
+sudo chown -R www-data: var/ .env config/
 ~~~~

 In your web server configuration, ensure you allow for the interpretation of .htaccess (`AllowOverride all` and `Require all granted`), and point the `DocumentRoot` to the `public/` subdirectory.